Geovera/cbdiscord/README.md

 ## Discord Bot
 Inside the discord folder.

-You'll need to provide a .env file on the discord folder with the following:
+You'll need to provide a .env file with the following:
 ```
 DISCORD_TOKEN=SOME_TOKEN
 API_URL_BASE=SOME_URL